Coffee-Powered-Scientist/NutsFor_OR2/Code/Readme.md

 (Project_Master->Test_Rep->Readme)

 The functions folder holds general functions which all site-specific codes call onto to complete analysis/data transmutation.
 The site specific codes should only contain directory information (sending function-derived results to correct sub-folder), as well as any manual code that could not be made to written in a general function (apply functions and complex pipes).

+Figure_Parent.R is a sourcing code, it calls upon all relevant code in the folders and generates figures/tables for the manuscript.
+It outputs to an Images folder in the Manuscript directory.